Last Updated on June 24, 2025 by George Pavlopoulos

 Hotel Royal Gothenburg review: overall score and verdict

 The Hotel Royal Gothenburg proved to be the best option for my stay in the city.
 From the moment I saw it online, I didn’t have second thoughts about staying there.
-The old-times feel and the proximity to the city’s major attractions -Haga, Museum of Art, Liseberg amusement park- were crucial points for me.
+The old-time feel and the proximity to the city’s major attractions -Haga, Museum of Art, Liseberg amusement park- were crucial points for me.

 The location turned out to be prime, and my room was cozy, even a tad small.
 However, the delicious breakfast served every morning and the fika in the comfy armchairs of this old-world hotel made my stay a great one.
-Moreover, the staff’s politeness and cleanliness of the place reminded me once again of what a joy is to stay in a charming hotel.
+Moreover, the staff’s politeness and cleanliness of the place reminded me once again of what a joy it is to stay in a charming hotel.

 Whenever I return to Gothenburg, I’ll book a room at Hotel Royal.
 Hopefully, I’ll try to get an upgrade to a somewhat bigger room if I can afford it.
 But even the same room on the second floor served its purpose perfectly.